 Early Origins of the Fleetwoude family

 Fleet Street in London which is named after the River Fleet, London's largest underground river is probably the most famous use of the word "fleet."
 This street was the home of British national newspapers until the 1980s.
 Fleet Prison, built in 1197 was a notorious London prison adjacent to the River Fleet and was active until 1844 and later demolished in 1846.

-As far as the surname is concerned, the first records were listed in Lincolnshire

-of 1273: John de Flete; Richard de Flet; and Laurence de Flete.
+As far as the surname is concerned, the first records were listed in Lincolnshire in the Hundredorum Rolls of 1273: John de Flete; Richard de Flet; and Laurence de Flete.

 Early History of the Fleetwoude family

 This web page shows only a small excerpt of our Fleetwoude research.
-Another 141 words (10 lines of text) covering the years 1421, 1465, 1421, 1648, 1712, 1692, 1688, 1689, 1692 and 1700 are included under the topic Early Fleetwoude History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1421, 1465, 1421, 1648, 1712, 1692, 1688, 1689, 1692 and 1700 are included under the topic Early Fleetwoude History in all our PDF Extended History products and printed products wherever possible.